maelishere/Labyrinth/README.md

 ## Description

 Allows for networked level streaming.
 Dedicated Server or Clients (Not at the same time).
+To open the builder window goto “Window/Labyrinth/Builder”.

 ## Getting Started